-A key goal of the NC ER is to achieve as much as possible harmonised and solid technical framework for system operation when in Emergency, Blackout or Restoration State.
-Consequently, the requirements have been designed in order to ensure fast and efficient organisation that meets the objectives of a secure Interconnected System operation and the effective development of the IEM.
+A key goal of the NC ER is to achieve as much as possible harmonised and solid technical framework for Emergency, Blackout or Restoration State.
+Consequently, the requirements have been designed in order to allow fast and efficient organisation that meets the objectives of a secure Interconnected System operation and the effective development of the IEM.